lerkoah/ComplexBehaviorDetector/AlarmSystem/Documentation/AlarmSystemDoc.md

         processingAlarm(IDslist, raisedAlarms, logger, body)
         # print IDslist
 ```
-For close the program, please do not forget close all connections and files.
+Before close the program, please do not forget close all connections and files.
 ```python
     ## Close connections
     connection.close()
     raisedAlarms.close()
   ```

-  The function ```processingAlarm()``` made all the work, that is mean: Received the log, decided if the alarm must be raised and send the alarm to logstash.
+  It is important to notice, that the function ```processingAlarm()``` made all the work, that is mean: Received the log, decided if the alarm must be raised and send the alarm to logstash.

   ```python
   def processingAlarm(IDslist, raisedAlarms, logger, body):